Supporting Your Piano Playing Journey

 The same answer applies: if the audience clap (and trust me – they will!) you need to bow.
 Audiences often reserve their most enthusiastic applause for the performer who recovers from a mistake and continues to give a complete and enjoyable performance.

 Always remember that audiences do understand about nerves; often our friends and family in the audience are more nervous that we performers are!

 If you watch several concert pianists taking a bow, you will perhaps be struck by the differences between each of them as much as by their similarities.

-For most players, the important thing is simply to bow with as little silliness as possible!
-Your bow should be natural and honest, and not just part of the act.
+For most players, the important thing is simply to bow with as little silliness as possible.
+Your bow should be natural, honest, not just part of the act.

 If you have been using sheet music for your performance, you may prefer to leave it on the piano while you bow, or if you have a page turner they will take care of it for you.